Cat café: United States

 In March 2016, Cat Cafe Mad opened in Madison, Wisconsin, but was set to close the next year.
 In December 2016, Ashley Brooks opened "Pounce Cat Cafe + Wine Bar" in Charleston, South Carolina.
 Pounce has partnered with the largest animal shelter in South Carolina, Charleston Animal Society.

-In 2017, The Cafe Meow became the first cat café to open in Minnesota, Tinker's Cat Café became the first cat café to open in Utah, and The Purrfect Roast became Chicago's first cat café.
+In 2017, the Cafe Meow became the first cat café to open in Minnesota, Tinker's Cat Café became the first cat café to open in Utah, and The Purrfect Roast became Chicago's first cat café.
 It has since shut down.
-In 2018, The Windy Kitty Cat Cafe opened in Chicago.
+In 2018, the Windy Kitty Cat Cafe opened in Chicago.

 Also in 2017, in Grand Rapids, the Happy Cat Café became the first cat café in Michigan.
 Unlike most cat cafés, the Happy Cat Café requires that visitors schedule their visits ahead of time, and in large groups.
 They act as a cat themed party venue, with specialized events like cat yoga parties as well as more traditional events involving food and cats.
-Due to the COVID-19 pandemic, Happy Cat Café was shutdown for most of 2020, during which they performed renovations, and re-opened on January 2, 2021, but only for one-hour events for small groups.
+Due to the COVID-19 pandemic, Happy Cat Café was shut down for most of 2020, during which they performed renovations, and re-opened on January 2, 2021, but only for one-hour events for small groups.

+In Boston the Purr Cat cafe opened in 2017 but closed in 2019 after controversy before and following its opening.
+A Sanctuary Cafe opened in the Boston neighborhood of Beacon Hill in 2024.

-Two cat cafes, Colony Cafe and The Black Cat Market, have opened in Pittsburgh.
+Two cat cafés, Colony Cafe and The Black Cat Market, have opened in Pittsburgh.
 The Black Cat Market has experienced several of the regulatory issues outlined above.
-Columbus, Ohio was home to the Eat Purr Love Cat Cafe, which was open from 2016 to 2020, with Kitty Bubble Café opening in fall 2022.
+Columbus, Ohio, was home to the Eat Purr Love Cat Cafe, which was open from 2016 to 2020, with Kitty Bubble Café opening in fall 2022.

-Naughty Cat Cafe opened in Chattanooga, TN in March 2019.
-They house 30 adoptable cats and visitors can enjoy coffee, tea and even beer while spending time with the cats.
+Naughty Cat Cafe opened in Chattanooga, Tennessee in March 2019.
+They house 30 adoptable cats and visitors can enjoy coffee, tea and beer while spending time with the cats.

+Oceania

+New Zealand

+The first cat café in New Zealand, the Cat Lounge, opened in November 2015.
+There are now many cat cafés across New Zealand.